You’ve finally taken the plunge and launched your own creative business. Congratulations! Welcome to a new way of working.

 5. Spend every day marketing yourself

 Once you’ve got your brand, value proposition, target customer and online presence established – it’s time to start throwing yourself out there to show potential clients the quality of your work and your availability.
-How you do that varies greatly – from basic SEO and ensuring you’re found by people searching for your services in the search engines, to clever techniques that will get your name in front of the right people.
+How you do that varies greatly – from basic SEO to smart techniques that will get your name in front of the right people.

 Read 100 inspiring ideas to market your business for a few ideas to get you started.